smartanthill/smartanthill2_0/docs/design-documents/protocols/sasp.rst

 * Peer-Distinguishing Flag
 * for packets sent by each peer, by "Nonce to use for Sending" (NFS)

 EAX as such doesn't guarantee protection from replay attacks, however as nonces are unique, replay attack is not possible as long as SASP drops packets with repeated nonces.
-SASP does drop packets with repeated nonces, with two exceptions:
+SASP does drop packets with repeated nonces, with the following exception:

-* last packet being re-sent is not being dropped by SASP (it can be a legitimate retransmit which may require retransmit in return) but is reported as 'repeated packet' to higher-level protocol; this is not a security problem as long as the only action higher-level protocol does on receiving it, is re-sending the very last packet it has already sent.
-SAGDP does satisfy this requirement.
 * Error "Old Nonce" Message.
 For 'Error "Old Nonce" Message, SASP does not check the nonce (this is necessary to avoid potential deadlocks).
 However, replay attack based on these messages is not possible, because SASP does not allow NLW to decrease, and therefore all replay packets will be ignored by SASP.

 Therefore, SASP is secure (because of EAX and AES128 being secure) and also provides protection from replay attacks.